 Syllabus Prerequisites/require Good basic linguistic and cultural knowledge consistent with secondary school ments syllabuses.
 Mastery of written and spoken Italian.
-Expected learning Knowledge and understanding - the student will be expected to have developed a outcomes (according to Dublin knowledge and understanding of vocabulary, phonology and grammatical structure appropriate to the level of his/her course.
-Descriptors) (it is recommended that Applying knowledge and understanding - the student will be expected to apply his/her they are congruent with the learning outcomes contained knowledge and understanding so as to be able to communicate effectively in English in a range of situations consistent with the level of his/her course. in A4a, A4b, A4c tables of the SUA- CdS) Making informed judgements and choices - the student will be expected to make informed judgements and choices about the appropriateness of the language used to the context.
+Expected learning outcomes Knowledge and understanding - the student will be expected to have developed a knowledge and understanding of vocabulary, phonology and grammatical structure appropriate to the level of his/her course.
+Applying knowledge and understanding - the student will be expected to apply his/her knowledge and understanding so as to be able to communicate effectively in English in a range of situations consistent with the level of his/her course.
+Making informed judgements and choices - the student will be expected to make informed judgements and choices about the appropriateness of the language used to the context.
 Communicating knowledge and understanding - the student will be expected to be able to respond to oral and written questions and to express opinions, both orally and in writing, on a range of subjects.